kylrth/kylrth.github.io/content/post/matrix-setup/index.md

 ## Synapse

 Before doing anything else, make sure you have the version you want in the docker-compose config for the Synapse container.
 The last version to support ARM was v1.26.0, so if you're on ARM you'll need to use that.
-Otherwise, update the docker-compose config to use whatever version is latest.
-It's not a good idea to use the tag `latest`, because version upgrades often require changes to be made.
-You can see the upgrade instructions [here](https://matrix-org.github.io/synapse/develop/upgrade).
+Otherwise, update the docker-compose config to use whatever version is latest.{{% sidenote %}}In general it's not a good idea to use the default `latest` tag for remote images, because version upgrades often require changes to be made.
+You can see the upgrade instructions for Synapse [here](https://matrix-org.github.io/synapse/develop/upgrade).{{% /sidenote %}}

 Now generate the initial configuration for Synapse: